TUNNELING-GROUP/aqua-duct/docs/source/pond/pond_manual.rst

 Term :math:`kT\ln\left(C\right)` does not depend on *z* and can be determined by assumption that free energy in the bulk of traced molecules (solvent) is zero.

-Option ``--temperature`` allows to set desired temperature in Kelvins.
+Please note that option ``--temperature`` allows to set desired temperature in Kelvins.

 .. note::